 Rhubarb is very easy to propagate.
 Once a plant is established, simply divide the crown area in the early spring or fall when it is dormant.
-Use a sharp spade or shovel to cleanly slice through the plant and the roots and choose sections with at least two buds on them to replant.
+Use a sharp spade or shovel to cleanly slice through the plant and the roots, and choose sections with at least two buds on them to replant.
 Try not to disturb the buds when separating or planting.
 Healthy rhubarb plants can be divided every few years without issue, and it can help the plant continue to do well.

 How to Winterize Rhubarb

-Rhubarb is a perennial plant when grown in zones 3 through 8, but it does need a bit of protection from severe cold over the winter season.
+Rhubarb is a perennial plant when grown in zones 3 through 7 or 8, but it does need a bit of protection from severe cold over the winter season.
 Just before or right after the first freeze, cut back the stalks and spread a thick layer of mulch over the top of the plant.
 Compost can be used instead as an easy way of preparing the plant for the following spring growing season if preferred, or both can be used.